RBEGamer/CageLight/README.md

-* i have several of this units at different locations so i have create a own simple dyndns service for this. it called RB DNS and the cage light firmware after version 24b support it https://github.com/RBEGamer/RB_DNS_SERVICE
+* i have several of this units at different locations so i have create a own simple dyndns service for this. it called RB DNS and the cage light firmware after version 24b support it https://github.com/RBEGamer/RB_DNS_SERVICE please change the ip in the configuration to your own rb_dns_server configuration
 * WIP